teodorflr-rop/mermaid-live-editor/README.md

 Default is empty, disabling button to save to Mermaid Chart and promotional banner.

+### To enable View-Only Mode

+When building set the MERMAID_VIEW_ONLY_MODE build argument to `true` to disable all editing features.

+This is useful for Docker deployments where you want to provide read-only diagram viewing without allowing users to edit diagrams or access interactive features.

+In view-only mode:
+- The code editor and configuration panels are hidden
+- Interactive toolbars for node/relationship editing are disabled
+- Drag-to-create node functionality is disabled
+- Only the diagram view and basic zoom/pan controls are available

+Default is empty (false), enabling full interactive editing mode.

 ### To update the Security modal

 The modal shown on clicking the security link assumes analytics, renderer, Kroki